Preparing for Trade Show

 Related Info - Trade Show Employment Opportunities

-What Happens at the Booth
+What Happens at the Trade Show Booth

 The Role of Trade Show Convention Coordinators